cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 In the `ArrayList` example above, it turns out that an `ArrayList` actually uses a primitive array to store the elements: this is not obvious to the user, and with good reason.
 We shouldn't need to worry about the implementation level details of these classes...except when runtime efficiency might be called into question.
 For example, the `ArrayList` constructor could always create a primitve Java array with a size of ten, and then add to that as many times as the user wants, until it is full.
 When that happens and the user wants to add a new element, it might double the current size of the array, copy over the elements, and then add in the new one.
 That step is majorly inefficient!
 And the alternative: assigning huge empty arrays of thousands of elements is also wasteful.

-If one really cared, at least using a primitve array in Java makes these costs explicit.
+If one really cared, at least using a primitve array in Java (as opposed to an `ArrayList`) makes these costs explicit.
 However, Java, compared to a language like C/C++, is not known for its runtime efficiency.

 ### Runtime efficiency and predictability